 Of the brands I've reviewed, my top 2 picks include:

-- Simple Mills - this brand is my personal favorite as I love the taste, love the healthy ingredients they use, and love that they are refined sugar free.
-I use these for making desserts, snacking, and for grinding into graham cracker crumbs for pie crusts.
+- Simple Mills - In my opinion these are the best gluten-free graham crackers.
+I love the taste, love the healthy ingredients they use, and love that they are refined sugar free.
+I use these for making desserts, snacking, and for grinding into graham cracker crumbs for crumb crust for pies.

 - Schar - this is my second choice overall.
 These are preferred if you are making things like smore's as the bigger size is perfect for them.
 To me, these are the closest in terms of taste, size and texture when compared to a traditional graham cracker made with gluten.